Ann T. Marshall

 Ann obtained her Bachelor of Arts with a concentration in Philosophy from the University of Michigan (A.B., 1990) and her law degree from Florida State University College of Law (J.D. with honors, 1993).

-She is admitted to practice law in the State of Washington, U.S. District Court Washington Western District, U.S. District Court Washington Eastern District, and the Ninth Circuit Court of Appeals.
+She is admitted to practice law in the State of Washington, U.S. District Court Washington Western District, U.S. District Court Washington Eastern District, State of Oregon, U.S. District Court Oregon, and the Ninth Circuit Court of Appeals.
 She is a member of Phi Delta Phi legal fraternity and received the Federal Income Taxation Board Award while in law school.

 Ann maintains an “AV” rating in the Martindale Hubbell Law Directory.